-The balance of statistical returns being 13 in this category represents 22.5% of the total by value in dispute.
-The 3 returns for fees represent 5% of the total fees charged.
+The balance of statistical returns being thirteen in this category represents 22.5% of the total by value in dispute.
+The three returns for fees represent 5% of the total fees charged.
 There are relatively fewer adjudications in this category, as could be expected.
-Although lesser in number of returns the individual fees charged in this category are greater, reflecting what would be a higher level of complexity and time expenditure, than in the previous two categories.
-It is notable that from a total of 13 returns of value in dispute there were 9 within the lower range band of \in 500,001 to \notin 1m.
-Using the 75% mid-point value results in an average dispute value of \notin 1.42m, see Appendix B.
+Although lower in number of returns the individual fees charged in this category are greater, reflecting what would be a higher level of complexity and time expenditure, than in the previous two categories.

+It is notable that from a total of thirteen returns of value in dispute there were nine within the lower range band of EUR 500,001 to EUR 1m.
+Using the 75% mid-point value results in an average dispute value of EUR 1.84m (see Appendix B of this paper for detail).
+However, it should be noted that the upper band of EUR 1m to EUR 5m represents a wide data spread.

+The corresponding fees charged are in two bands being EUR 25,000 to EUR 29,999 and EUR 30,000 to EUR 34,999, but with only three data entries, any conclusions drawn are unlikely to be robust.
+The 75% mid-point value gives an average fee charged of EUR 30,500 (see Appendix B of this paper for detail), or just under 1.75% of the corresponding average value in dispute.

-The corresponding fees charged are in two bands being €25,000 to €29,999 and €30,000 to €34,999.
-The 75% midpoint value gives an average value of €29,200, see Appendix B, or circa 2.0% of the corresponding average value in dispute.
-This reflects an expected correlation between larger value disputes (albeit being relatively rare reflected in the small sample of only three reported fees charged) and higher fees charged.
-These higher fees, being proportionately lesser to the value in dispute when compared to the previous two categories, reflect the higher complexity of larger disputes; greater volume of documents; and longer decisions.
-In summary, being contrary to previous opinion, the interrogation of the publicly available CCAS data can provide a reasonably robust indication of what a party could expect by way of an adjudicators fee, relative to the value in dispute as follows:
+A more realistic assessment would be to acknowledge the wide spread of the upper band of the value in dispute of EUR 1m to EUR 5m in this category, in which there was only one adjudicator fee value, and to treat this data as an outlier.
+Adopting this approach results in an average value in dispute of EUR 875,000 and an average adjudicator fee charged of EUR 28,750 (see Appendix B of this paper for detail).
+This level of fee of up to circa 3.25% of the average value in dispute is significantly higher in the monetary amount of fee charged than that of the two previous categories.
+This reflects an expected correlation between larger value disputes (albeit rare, as evidenced in the small sample of only three reported fees charged) and higher fees charged.
+These higher monetary value fees, being proportionately lower in percentage terms relative to the value in dispute when compared to the previous two categories, reflects the increased complexity of larger disputes, greater volume of documents, and more extensive decisions that result.

+In summary, and contrary to the previous commentary, the interrogation of the publicly available CCAS data can provide a more robust indication of what a party could expect by way of an adjudicator's fee relative to the value in dispute up to EUR 1m, representing 93% of the 58 'value in dispute' data values included within the adjudicator returns, as follows:

-Value in dispute Adjudicators fee Extrapolated banding
+Value in dispute Adjudicator's fee Extrapolated banding

-Up to €50,000 Up to 15% 7.5% to 15%
+Up to EUR 50,000 Up to 15.0% 7.5% to 15.0%

-Up to €500,000 Up to 5.0% 2.5% to 5.0%
+Up to EUR 500,000 Up to 5.0% 2.5% to 5.0%

-Up to €5m Up to 2.0% 1.0% to 2.0%
+Up to EUR 1m Up to 3.25% 2.0% to 3.25%